-Summer of 69 could be the best days of Bryan Adam’s life but not for general people like us.
-Summer, in general, is a hard time to pass if you live in South-Asian countries like India, Bangladesh and Pakistan or in hot areas like the South in the United States.
+Summer of 69 could be the best days of Bryan Adam’s life but not in general for people like us.
+Summer, typically, is a hard time to pass if you live in hot areas like the South in the United States or South-Asian countries like India, Bangladesh and Pakistan.
 And if you think of those fish, aquatic plant and coral living in high-temperature water the whole day, you will realize that summer is actually a nightmare with a poker face.
 An aquarium in a hot climate may require an aquarium chiller in order to keep stable temperatures.

 Now if you stay outside from home the whole day, which of course you do because of office, class or for simple groceries, DON’T keep your aquariums in a place that has direct contact with the sun.
 This will lead to an increase in growth of algae that would be difficult to clean.
 So you can figure it out by now that keeping the aquarium temperature optimum is vital.
 Here are some of the best, cheapest and quickest methods that will help you reduce the tank’s temperature in summer.

 Straight as it sounds!
 The cooler the temperature outside, the lesser the water temperature will increase inside the aquarium.
 The temperature will be within the safe range for your fish.
 Plus, your friends and family will thank you too for the air cooler/conditioner.